Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

     memset( buf, 0, sizeof( buf ) );
 ```

-### Precompiler directives
+### Preprocessor directives

-When using precompiler directives to enable or disable parts of the code, use `#if defined` instead of `#ifdef`.
+When using preprocessor directives to enable or disable parts of the code, use `#if defined` instead of `#ifdef`.
 Add a comment to the `#endif` directive if the distance to the opening directive is bigger than a few lines or contains other directives:
 ```c
     #if define(MBEDTLS_HAVE_FEATURE)
     /* ten lines of code or other directives */